Learning-based Symbolic Abstractions for Nonlinear Control Systems: Simulation results

-\rfig{simresult} shows the trajectories of $x_1$, $x_2$ by applying \ralg{overall_alg} and the phase portrait in $x_2$ and $x_3$.
+\rfig{simresult} shows the trajectories of $x_1$, $x_2$ by applying the proposed approach \ralg{overall_alg} and the phase portrait of $x_2$, $x_3$.
 The figure illustrates that the trajectories are always inside $\mathcal{X}$ (white region), showing the achievement of the safe exploration.
-The algorithm terminates at $N=6$, and the resulting symbolic model $\widetilde{S} _{D, \mathsf{q}_N}$ has in total $35017$ states, $11$ inputs and $296727$ transitions.
-The computed controlled invariant sets for $N=1$, $N=3$, $N=6$ are illustrated in \rfig{invfig}.
-For comparisons, we also illustrate the controlled invariant set with the assumption that $d$ is \textit{completely known} apriori.
-That is, the symbolic model is constructed based on the \textit{known} function $d$ (i.e., $\overline{r} _{i} ({x}_\mathsf{q}; \mathcal{D}_{T, i})$ and $\underline{r} _{i} ({x}_\mathsf{q}; \mathcal{D}_{T, i})$ in \req{overh} and \req{underh} are both replaced by $d_i ({x}_\mathsf{q})$), from which the controlled invariant set and the safety controller are computed.
-The result is shown in the lower right figure of \rfig{invfig}.
-The figure shows that the volume of the controlled invariant set is enlarged by collecting the training data according to \ralg{overall_alg}, and that it is getting closer to the case when $d$ is completely known apriori.
+The algorithm terminates at $N=10$.
+The computed controlled invariant sets for $N=1, 4, 7, 10$ are illustrated in \rfig{invfig}.
+The figure shows that the volume of the controlled invariant set is enlarged by collecting the training data according to \ralg{overall_alg}.